The port offers all the service facilities that vessels may need, 24 hours a day.

 The “Standard regulations for the observance of order etc. in Danish ports” apply with the following addition:

-The supply of fuel from tanker trucks to vessels can - under no circumstances - take place at wharfs used for unloading consumption fish (wharf 38 and wharf 41).
+The supply of fuel from tanker trucks to vessels can - under no circumstances - take place on the piers used for unloading consumption fish (pier 38 and pier 41).